 (3) THE USGA HANDICAP SYSTEM: Two basic premises underlie the USGA Handicap System: (1) that the player will try to make the best score at every hole in every round, regardless of where the round is played; and (2) that the player will post every acceptable round for peer review.

 (4) USGA HANDICAP INDEX: A player must earn a Handicap Index.
 That index generally is to reflect potential ability.
 No player has an inherent right to a USGA Handicap Index without providing full evidence of ability to the club’s Handicap Committee.
 This is ordinarily achieved by posting all (eligible) scores for rounds played.
-The NCGA maintains a computerized system for determining a player’s USGA index (Handicap Index), which is updated monthly; is computed from no more than 20 scores plus any eligible tournament scores; and is based on the best handicap differentials posted for a given number of rounds, ideally the best 10 of the last 20 rounds.
+The NCGA maintains a computerized system for determining a player’s USGA index (Handicap Index), which is updated regularly; is computed from no more than 20 scores plus any eligible tournament scores; and is based on the best handicap differentials posted for a given number of rounds, ideally the best 10 of the last 20 rounds.

 (5) COURSE HANDICAP: A player’s USGA Handicap Index is portable from course to course or to another set of tees on the same course that differs from the usual set played.
 This player’s USGA Handicap Index is convertible to a Course Handicap based on the Slope Rating of the tees played.
 In this way, when players compete, their Course Handicaps reflect their respective potential abilities for the particular course and set of tees played.
 All competitors in club events are responsible for ascertaining their current course handicap for the set of tees played and for entering such on their scorecards.